hupfdule/re-search/README.md

 ### Changes to upstream

-- The history file is not read from `~/.local/share/fish/fish_history`, but instead the `history` command is used.
+- The history file is not read from `~/.local/share/fish/fish_history`, but instead the `history` command is used and an event-handler function `savehist` is registered for writing all executed commands to a re-search specific temporary history file.
 This has the huge advantage that commands from other fish instances will not be visible in the current shell.
   This is especially important when using `Ctrl-p` for stepping back in history as one would expect that those commands are exactly the last commands of the current shell.
-  Unfortunately this leads to a noticeable delay on starting re-search as executing the `history` command takes quiet some time.

 - Support Ctrl-o to execute a line from the history and jump to the next entry.
 This replicates the same behavior of Bash.
 This is still an